 Office Administration and Technology also offers a number of certificates and short-term certificates.

-According to statistics from the U.S. Bureau of Labor Statistics, there currently are over three million secretaries/administrative assistants and 1.3 million clerical supervisors/administrative managers employed in the United States.
+According to statistics from the U.S. Bureau of Labor Statistics, there currently are over three million secretaries/administrative assistants employed in the United States.
+There are over a million clerical supervisors/administrative managers.
 The national outlook for employment is excellent.
 Salaries and benefits vary according to experience, education, skills, company size and geographic location.
-The starting annual salary range is $21,000 to $46,000.
-For additional information, please contact the International Association of Administrative Professionals.

 Corporate Records/Information Management employees are employees who help to control the life cycle of recorded information from the creation of a record to its ultimate disposition or permanent storage.